 The deceased estate must account for transactions in its returns of income up to the date on which the liquidation and distribution account becomes final.
-The liquidation and distribution account is required to lie open for a period not less than 21 days for inspection by any person interested in the estate.22 This period must be stipulated by the executor in the Government Gazette and in one or more newspapers circulating in the district in which the deceased was ordinarily resident.23
+The liquidation and distribution account is required to lie open for a period not less than 21 days for inspection by any person interested in the estate.
+This period must be stipulated by the executor in the Government Gazette and in one or more newspapers circulating in the district in which the deceased was ordinarily resident.

-The estate becomes distributable after the period stipulated in the notice assuming no objection has been lodged against the account, and it is at this point that the account becomes final.24 Should an objection be lodged against the account, the date on which it becomes final will depend on the facts.
+The estate becomes distributable after the period stipulated in the notice assuming no objection has been lodged against the account, and it is at this point that the account becomes final.
 If the Master dismisses the objection and the aggrieved party applies to court to have the Master's decision set aside, the account will become final only when the court process is completed.
+The date on which the account becomes final is thus the date when the objection has been resolved and will therefore depend on the facts of each case.